idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

 but only braces, ``{}`` for the references.

-There is a subtlety here as the results of the expressions are not necessarily themselves strings so, in practice, all of the elements of the putative string, the non-expression strings and the results of the expressions are ``map``\ ed against ``->string`` which leaves strings alone and runs the "display" variant of the printer for the results of the expressions.
+There is a subtlety here as the results of the expressions are not necessarily themselves strings.
+The ``${string-length name}`` expression, for example, will result in an integer and the implied ``append-string`` constructing the result of the interpolated string will get upset.

+So, in practice, all of the elements of the putative string, the non-expression strings and the results of the expressions are ``map``\
+ed against ``->string`` which leaves strings alone and runs the "display" variant of the printer for the results of the expressions.

 ``->string`` does not perform any splicing so if your expression returns a list then you'll get a list in your string.
 It might be